 Jewelweed is invasive, and in colder parts of the country it’s annual, and so you shouldn’t have any qualms about pulling the plant out of the ground when you find it.
 Since the plant starts to wilt soon after you pick it, immediately refrigerate or freeze the plants you don’t use for treatment.

 If you’re unable to locate a convenient source of jewelweed, you can buy seeds to plant.
-When choosing a planting location, avoid riverbeds and hillsides because the shallow root system will lead to accelerated erosion in those areas.
+When choosing a planting location, avoid riverbeds and hillsides because the shallow root system will accelerate erosion in those areas.

 You can make a poison ivy remedy from jewelweed by: